Antacids reduce acidity by neutralizing (counteracting)

 carbonate, tri basic calcium phosphate.

-Rationale behind the combination
+Rationale behind the combination therapy of antacids

 • It is usually classified as non-systemic antacid.

 • It does not interfere with electrolyte balance and not